 Although these women triumph over evil, there is often not a valid reason why they are in these situations in the first place.
-The circumstances are unnecessary, and could be told without putting women in these terrible situations.
+The circumstances are unnecessary and could be told without putting women in these terrible situations.

 [P1] Stephen King writes women as powerful overcomers.
 [P2] This is rare for many horror novels.

 Rejecting the premises